atharvakedia/Error_Correction_Booths_Multiplier/README.md

-# Booth's Multiplication Algorithm & Error Correction
+# Booth's Multiplication Algorithm

 ## Overview
-This project involves designing, implementing, and simulating **Booth's Multiplication Algorithm** using Verilog, along with an **Error Correction Mechanism**.
+This project involves designing, implementing, and simulating **Booth's Multiplication Algorithm** using Verilog.
 The design is structured into two parts:

 1. **Booth's Multiplication Implementation:** Implements Booth's multiplication algorithm using digital logic.
 2. **Error Correction Using Booth's Logic:** Extends the design to correct errors using Booth's multiplication logic.